iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ### JSX

 The markup syntax you’ve seen above is called JSX.
 It is optional, but most React projects use JSX for its convenience.
-All of the tools we recommend for local development support JSX out of the box.

 JSX is stricter than HTML.
-You have to close tags like <br />.
+You have to close tags like `<br />`.
 Your component also can’t return multiple JSX tags.
-You have to wrap them into a shared parent, like a <div>...</div> or an empty <>...</> wrapper.
+You have to wrap them into a shared parent, like a `<div>...</div>` or an empty `<>...</>` wrapper.

 JSX lets you put markup into JavaScript.
 Curly braces let you “escape back” into JavaScript so that you can embed some variable from your code and display it to the user.
 For example, this will display user.name: